8 clever ways to hang a bird feeder, even if you don’t have a tree

 How to hang a bird feeder on a tree branch

 This is one of the most common places to hang a bird feeder.
 Find a sturdy branch, ideally towards the trunk, and ensure you choose the right hooks to handle your feeder weight.
-Most feeders require an extra S-shaped hook, but there are also stretched out extensions hooks and wide branch hooks available.
-It’s always best to use a S-shaped hook with deeper, curved ends as they are more secure for when birds land on it or on a windy day.
+Most feeders require an extra S-shaped hook, but there are also stretched-out extension hooks and wide branch hooks available.
+It’s always best to use an S-shaped hook with deeper, curved ends as they are more secure when birds land on it or on a windy day.

 Bird feeder poles are another great way of attracting furry-winged friends, especially if you don’t have sturdy trees.
 In addition, they are versatile, holding up to eight bird feeders at a time.
 The idea is to position the feeder poles at varying heights for different birds to access easily.